milonmaze/privacy-terms-observatory/zoom.us/privacy.md

 We may update this Privacy Statement periodically to account for changes in our collection and/or processing of personal data, and will post the updated Privacy Statement on our website, with a “Last Updated” date at the top.
 If we make material changes to this Privacy Statement, we will notify you and provide you an opportunity to review before you choose to continue using our Products.

 About
-Zoom Blo
+Zoom Blog
-Customer
+Customers
-Our Tea
+Our Team
-Career
+Careers
-Integration
+Integrations
-Partner
+Partners
-Investor
+Investors
-Pres
+Press
-Media Ki
+Media Kit
-Resource
+Resources
 Brand Guidelines

-Download
+Downloads
-Meetings Client
+Meetings Clients
-Browser Extensio
+Browser Extension
-Outlook Plug-in
+Outlook Plug-ins
-Lync Plug-i
+Lync Plug-in
-iPhone/iPad Ap
+iPhone/iPad App
-Android Ap
+Android App

 Sales
 1.888.799.9666
-Contact Sale
+Contact Sales
-Plans & Pricin
+Plans & Pricing
-Request a Dem
+Request a Demo
-Webinars and Event
+Webinars and Events

 Support
-Test Zoo
+Test Zoom
-Accoun
+Account
 Support Center
-Live Trainin
+Live Training
-Feedbac
+Feedback
-Contact U
+Contact Us
-Accessibilit
+Accessibility
 Privacy and Security

 Language